 Longer, slower, more enjoyable instead of higher, faster, further

-Nothing is missing as much as traveling, because vacations can also be taken at home
+Nothing is missing as much as traveling, because vacations can be

 BY THE EDITOR